 Ballyjamesduff & Around

 A sleepy market town, Ballyjamesduff was the one-time home of the Earl of Fife, James Duff, an early Plantation landlord.
 His descendant, Sir James Duff, commanded English troops during the suppression of the 1798 Rebellion.
-These days the town is best known as the home of the Cavan County Museum, located inside a superbly preserved former convent.
+Nearby Lough Sheelin is famed for its trout fishing; it's a scenic place for walking year-round.
+You'll need your own wheels to explore.

 Lough Oughter & Killykeen Forest Park

 Rod-wielding anglers congregate at Lough Oughter, which splatters across the map like spilt steely grey ink.
-Coarse fishing aside, the wildlife-rich lough is similarly appealing for naturalists, walkers and anyone wanting to vanish into a landscape of shimmering waters and cathedral-like aisles of trees.
+Fishing aside, the wildlife-rich lough is appealing for naturalists, walkers and anyone wanting to vanish into a landscape of shimmering waters and cathedral-like aisles of trees.

-Just 4km north of Butlersbridge on the N54, the lovely little village of Cloverhill is best known for its award-winning restaurant, the Olde Post Inn.
-Overseen by award-winning local chef, Gearoid Lynch, the contemporary cuisine is based on traditional ingredients such as suckling pig, salmon, pigeon and lamb.
+Just 4km north of Butlersbridge on the N54, the lovely little village of Cloverhill is best known for its award-winning restaurant housed in an 1884 former post office, the Olde Post Inn.
+Inspired local chef Gearoid Lynch's contemporary cuisine is based on traditional ingredients such as monkfish, salmon, duck and lamb.

 Cuilcagh Mountain Park